You are going to love this easy chocolate raspberry hand pie recipe!

 In another life, I’d be telling you, “I bought a bakery!”

 Because I come from a family of diabetics, I’ve been increasingly interested in low sugar and sugar-free desserts and treats.
 After moving back to my hometown and seeing all of the fabulous local businesses pop up and see success, I started dreaming about opening my own bakery and selling diabetic-friendly desserts.
 I think there’s a place in the market for a bakery like this because my Mummu just celebrated a birthday and when I called all of the bakeries in town to see if anyone baked a diabetic option, I was laughed at – seriously laughed at.
-Actually, some folks were surprisingly rude and unprofessional on the phone, but others simply had no clue what kind of (healthier) alternative sweeteners are out there.
+I ended up making her a diabetic-friendly cheesecake and she loved it!

 For now, I’m happy to bake at home!
-But stopping by that Finnish bakery so often to scope it out ignited some cravings, so I whipped up some hand pies – just in time for a Wayfair pie contest!
+But stopping by that Finnish bakery so often to scope it out ignited some cravings, so I whipped up some a chocolate raspberry hand pie recipe – just in time for a Wayfair pie contest!
 I’m skipping the almond flour and stevia for today, because it was comforting to bake with familiar ingredients and treat myself a little to a flaky crust.
 SO good.

 I’m drooling.
 These are incredibly tasty – and such a nice snacking size.
-It’s a great way to sneak pie into a brown bag lunch.
+A chocolate raspberry hand pie is such a great way to sneak pie into a brown bag lunch.

 I make this chocolate raspberry pie as both a regular pie (double crust) and hand pie.
 The measurements for the filling are different, so I’ve included both – basically, the hand pies require less fruit because the dough to filling ratio skews very much in favor of the crust.
 This dough recipe will yield about 10 hand pies – but of course the number will vary depending on how large/small you make them.
 You could also pre-cook the pie filling, but I just use the berries whole.